khushboop09/rate-limiting-algorithms/README.md

     The biggest con of this algorithm is sudden traffic spike can be noticeable at the edge of a window.

 4. Sliding Window Log Algorithm

+    The sliding window log algorithm works as follows:

+    - We keep track of request timestamps for each user.

+    - When a new request comes remove all the outdated timestamps i.e. timestamps older than the start of the current time window.

+    - Add new request timestamp to the log.

+    - If the log size is same or lower than the allowed count, request is accepted.
+Otherwise, it is rejected.

 5. Sliding Window Counter Algorithm